RoySRose/Roy/pages/effective_java_3rd/ef3_chapter2.md

 * When you implement an API, clients may register callbacks and not deregister them.
 Store only weak references to them, for instance , by storing them only as keys in a *WeakHashMap*

+Bottom line : Nulling out object references should be the exception rather than the norm.
+The best way to eliminate an obsolete reference is to let the variable that contained the reference fall out of scope.
+This occurs naturally if you define each variable in the narrowest possible scope (Item 45).

 ***
 ## Item8 : Avoid finalizers and cleaners